New-Vision-2050/Constrix_Base/modules/form-builder/README.md

 4. **Use Conditional Fields**: Show only relevant fields based on user input to simplify the form.
 5. **Test Edit Mode Thoroughly**: When using edit mode, test both loading and saving functionality.
 6. **Handle Errors Gracefully**: Implement proper error handling for both client and server-side validation.
 7. **Consider Mobile Users**: Ensure your forms are responsive and work well on mobile devices.
+Use `className` props on sections and fields for fine-grained layout control, potentially leveraging Tailwind CSS utility classes.
+For highly complex layouts, consider using the `gridArea` property on fields within a CSS Grid container defined on the section or form.
 8. **Choose the Right Implementation**: Select between the default form implementation and React Hook Form based on your project's needs.
+9. **Implement Testing**: Add unit tests for custom hooks and utility functions, and integration tests for key form configurations (e.g., wizard mode, edit mode, conditional logic) to ensure robustness.

+## Customization and Theming

+- **Styling**: Use the `className` prop available on `FormConfig`, `FormSection`, and `FieldConfig` to apply custom styles, often using Tailwind CSS utility classes.
+- **Component Overrides**: While not directly supported via configuration, you could fork specific field components (e.g., `TextField.tsx`) for deep customization if needed.
+- **CSS Variables**: Consider defining CSS variables for common theme elements (colors, spacing) if consistent theming across multiple forms is required.

 ## React Hook Form Integration Details